 Do you love to write?
 Do you love your niche?
 Is your work enjoyable or a chore?
 I understand there are good and bad days for everyone, but do you enjoy what you do MOST of the time, when you are working on your blog?
 If not, shutting down your blog or selling it might be your best option.

 Why?
 Life is too short to do something you don’t enjoy.
-Plus, your odds of succeeding with something you don’t enjoy are pretty slim.
+Plus, your odds of succeeding with something you don’t enjoy are quite slim.

 Is there a BETTER way I could reach my audience?